D.C.-area forecast: Thunderstorms today, with possible flooding and tornadoes

-Today (Wednesday): Following possible early-morning showers and storms, we should have a pause for several hours lasting into midday.
+Today (Wednesday): Following possible early morning showers and storms, we should have a pause for several hours lasting into midday.
 But during the afternoon, numerous showers and storms are probable, coming through in several rounds.
 These storms will contain locally heavy downpours that could trigger flooding and strong wind gusts.
 Some storms will also probably rotate and may produce tornadoes.
 Highs are near 80.
 Confidence: Medium

 Tonight: Showers and storms, some severe, persist into the evening, with the continued risk of flooding and perhaps tornadoes.
 By 11 p.m. or so, showers and storms should be exiting toward the Chesapeake Bay.
 Partial clearing overnight, with lows 60 to 65.
 Confidence: Medium

-Tomorrow (Thursday): Ahhh ... refreshing, much less humid air pours into the region (dew points near 60 early drop into the 50s during the afternoon) and sunshine returns.
+Tomorrow (Thursday): Ahhh...
+Refreshing, much less humid air pours into the region (dew points near 60 early drop into the 50s during the afternoon) as sunshine returns.
 Skies become mostly sunny, with highs 75 to 80.
 It is quite breezy, with winds from the north around 15 mph, gusting over 25 mph at times.
 Confidence: Medium-High

 Tomorrow night: Mostly clear and comfortably cool as winds slowly ease.
 Lows range through the 50s.
 Confidence: High